Professor-DanO/Linux-CUDA-Lllama.cpp-guide/README.md

 # Installing and configuring Llama.cpp

-The following guide is mostly taken from the ggml-org Github repository, along with some additional information to get it all working properly.
+The following guide is mostly taken from the ggml-org Github repository, along with some additional information to get it all working properly with CUDA.
 Make sure you are in your working home directory (pwd).
 [Llama.cpp repository page for reference](https://github.com/ggml-org/llama.cpp)

 ### Install Git: